Memorial Keepsake Jewelry for Men

 Cultural and social pressures often dictate how we should behave throughout the grieving process.
 Whether these queues are right or wrong is beside the point.
 It’s insightful to recognize the underlying influences that propel grief, so that we may understand the emotional forces at work when we experience the loss of a loved one.

 In his article, “Do Men Grieve Differently,” Lou Wallace, M. DIV., D. MIN. abridges the cultural expectations of men and how they handle grief.
 He notes that men may respond to loss in several ways:

 - Being “strong,” supporting others

 - Less expression of feelings, more concerned with thinking than feeling

 - Independent, self-contained

 - Seeing death/grief as a challenge to be overcome, a test of masculinity

-There are ways to counter the tendency to ‘move away from grief.’
-To move toward an expression of grieving, consider wearing a piece of cremation jewelry that holds ashes.
-For some, keeping a loved one close in the form of memorial jewelry for ashes helps.
-The jewelry becomes an avenue to connection, despite the distance that death brings.
+There are several ways to contravene the tendency to move away from grief.
+Help anyone in mourning move toward an expression of grieving with cremation jewelry that holds a nominal portion of ashes.
+Keeping a loved one close in the form of memorial keepsake jewelry for men creates a connection, despite the distance that death brings.